 - Generate both technical and non-technical content that can benefit your various personas.
 Provide actionable advice that demonstrates your expertise in cyber security.

-- If you’re offering educational e-books as a popular marketing trend, make information available on your social media accounts.
+- If you’re using educational e-books as a marketing tool, make information available on your social media accounts.

 3) Avoid alarmist approaches to your content